Great Whittington: Landmarks

 The Devil's Causeway passes the village about 1 mi to the west.
 The causeway was a Roman road which started at Portgate on Hadrian's Wall, north of Corbridge, and extended 55 mi northwards across Northumberland to the mouth of the River Tweed at Berwick-upon-Tweed.

 Transport

 Great Whittington is served by Go North East's 74 bus service, which provides four buses per day to Newcastle upon Tyne, Ponteland and Hexham.

 Religious sites

-A now deconsecrated Wesleyan church can be found on the northern side of the village green, distinguishable by a large cross above the door.
+A now deconsecrated Wesleyan Methodist chapel can be found on the northern side of the village green, distinguishable by a large cross above the door.